VanTamNguyen/Java-Backend/README.md

     * **State**: When working with REST, we are more concerned with state of resources than with the actions we take against resources
+    * **Transfer**: REST involves transferring resource data, in some representational form, from one application to another
+* Conclusion: REST is about transfer the state of resources, in whatever form is most appropriate, from a server to client (or vice versa)

 ## Test
 #### 1. Unit test